 This article has been published on Rediff.com.
 Click here to view it.

-A lot of people are under the misconception that RO-based water purifiers are, in general, a better choice of water purifiers than UV-based ones.
+Many people assume that RO-based water purifiers are, generally speaking, a better class of water purifiers than UV-based ones.
 While this may be true in technological terms, it does not mean that a RO-based water purifier should be an automatic choice for every home.

 This article explains what factors to evaluate before taking a decision on whether to go in for a RO-based water purifier or stick to a UV-based one.